Big House Youth Jam

 Drumming together as a team promotes a sense of camaraderie and school pride.
 Performance opportunities during and at the end of sessions provide a goal for our children to celebrate their achievements.
 They exceed not only our, but their own, expectations.

 “Through the drumming classes, the Big House Foundation has provided an alternative and fun way for our children to learn mathematics principles, leadership, teamwork and musical expression.
 The students also have had the opportunity to work and bond with professional musicians who are positive role models.
 This experience has been tremendously valuable to the students.”

-- Music Director Wes Stephens is an accomplished percussionist with extensive experience working with children.
+Music Director Wes Stephens is an accomplished percussionist with extensive experience working with children.
 He is among the first dozen professionals and educators in the Southeast to graduate as a Therapeutic Drumming Instructor, certified by Youth Villages-Inner Harbour.
-Tom Harris, director for the past 14 years, developed this year-long training process and focuses on traditional West African djembe music.
-The program is skill based, provides structure for at-risk children, and deals with a wide variety of behavioral and emotional situations.
-Stephens is sldo a drum circle instructor and facilitator for adult cancer survivors at the Medical Center of Central Georgia’s Wellness Center .
+The year-long training process focuses on traditional West African djembe music, providing structure for at-risk children, and dealing with a wide variety of behavioral and emotional situations.

 What did you learn?

 If you were going to tell another student about the music class and why they should or shouldn’t join, what would you tell them?

 "Playing instruments and singing songs"